xShiron/portfolio/DeepFakeDetection/README.md

-# Project Overview
+# Deep Fake Detection Project

-This repository contains materials related to a machine learning project involving deep learning models for classification or sequence analysis tasks.
-It includes training scripts and documentation in the form of a report and a poster.
+  This folder contains all the code, example images, a final report and a poster designed for a poster session about Deep Learning projects that were developed for the Deep Fake Detection Project.

 ## Contents